Distributor Legal Center

 Collection, processing, storage and transfer of Personal Data as necessary for provision and maintenance of the following Services:

-• Onboarding Services, such as introducing the Cloud Service to Authorized Users and Customers of Supplier, setting up accounts and execution of promotions for introducing the Cloud Service to its Customers
+• Onboarding Services, such as introducing the Cloud Service to Authorized Users and Customers of Distributor, setting up accounts and execution of promotions for introducing the Cloud Service to its Customers

 • Support Services, such as responding to questions of Authorized Users or Customers

-• Cloud Service, such as the transmission of orders and messages, provision of analytic reports about orders and/or communications sent via the Cloud Service, provision of Choco-AI and other functionalities agreed between the parties
+• Cloud Service, such as transmission of orders and messages and provision of analytic reports, processing of orders via Choco-AI, enabling sending communications via email and other available formats and provision of related analytics, and other functionalities agreed between the parties

-• Building an Integration between the Cloud Service and Supplier’s ERP and
+• Building an Integration between the Cloud Service and Distributor’s ERP and

-• any other services as may be instructed by Supplier.
+• any other services as may be instructed by Distributor.

 Type of data